Good Academic Standing

 A cumulative GPA is the GPA calculated using grades from all semesters.
 A semester GPA is the GPA calculated using grades from the current semester.

 Transfer students will be considered to have completed one semester of full-time study for every 12 credits of posted transfer credit.
 For example, a student who transfers in 24 credits and completes at least 12 credits must have a GPA of 2.0 at the end of their first semester to achieve Academic Good Standing.
-Part time students must meet the GPA requirement of full time students based upon the number of credit hours they have completed.
-For example, a part time student who has completed between 24-31 credits would be expected to have a GPA of 1.75, a part-time student who has completed 48 credits would be expected to have a GPA of 2.0

 Notification to Students

 Academic Warning is semester-based and serves as an advance notice to students that there is a need to increase their focus on their academic performance; otherwise, they may fall into probationary status.
-Students are encouraged to meet with their primary advisor to discuss methods to improve their GPA.
+Students are encouraged to meet with their student success advisor or primary advisor to discuss methods to improve their GPA.
 Notices are issued to students via their Wentworth e-mail after each semester whose semester GPA does not meet the minimum GPA for their class level.
 Academic Warnings appear on a student’s official transcript.

 Academic Probation status is based upon cumulative GPA.
 Academic Probation formally warns students of the need to increase their focus on their academic curriculum and to take personal responsibility for addressing their deficiencies.
 Students who fail to meet the minimum cumulative GPA requirements for their class level are placed on Academic Probation for one semester.
 A student who fails to meet the minimum GPA for their class level in a second semester (consecutive or not) is placed on Continued Academic Probation.
 Probationary status is placed on the student’s official transcript.